 - Certain foods (especially eggs, shellfish and nuts).

-But they can be caused by any allergen.
-Like other allergic reactions, an anaphylactic reaction does not usually occur after the first exposure to an allergen, but may occur after a subsequent exposure.
+But they can be caused by an allergen.
+Like other allergic reactions, an anaphylactic reaction does not usually occur after the first exposure to an allergen but may occur after a subsequent exposure.

-However, many people do not remember a first exposure.
-Any allergen that causes an anaphylactic reaction in a person is likely to cause that reaction with subsequent exposures, unless steps are taken to prevent it.
+However, many people do not remember their first exposure.
+Any allergen that causes an anaphylactic reaction in a person is likely to cause that reaction with subsequent exposures unless steps are taken to prevent it.

 The heart beats fast.
 The person may feel uncomfortable and agitated.
 Blood pressure may fall, causing fainting.

-Other symptoms include tingling, dizziness, itching and flushing, cough, runny nose, sneezing, hives and swelling of tissue under the skin (angioedema).
+Other symptoms include tingling, dizziness, itching, flushing, cough, runny nose, sneezing, hives, and swelling of tissue under the skin (angioedema).

-Breathing can become difficult and wheezing can occur because the throat and / or airways contract or swell.
-People may have nausea, vomiting, abdominal cramps and diarrhea.
+Breathing can become complex, and wheezing can occur because the throat and airways contract or swell.
+People may have nausea, vomiting, abdominal cramps, and diarrhea.